Frequently Asked Questions

 Q: What are the success rates and trends relating to portfolios?

 A: NFMRI has introduced a robust process to receive and review EOIs and grants.
 Whilst our current grant recipients are included on this site, we have provided some additional information below to assist researchers looking to submit an EOI.
-Over the past two years, we have received more than 200 expressions of interest with a 50% increase between 2014 and 2015.
-Shortlisted applicants are invited to submit a full application.
+Below you will find a summary of EOI trends over the past two years.

 Q: Why is your focus on advancing innovation?